HarringayMakerSpace/voice-controlled-switch/README.md

 ### Setup the Raspberry Pi Zero

-Using the non-Wifi version of the Pi Zero its easiest to set it up for access from a PC over USB.
+Using the non-Wifi version of the Pi Zero its easiest to set it up for access from a PC over a USB cable.
 Install a fresh copy of [Raspbian Stretch Lite](https://www.raspberrypi.org/downloads/raspbian/) onto an SD Card.
 Configure it for USB access following [this guide](https://gist.github.com/gbaman/975e2db164b3ca2b51ae11e45e8fd40a).

-Connect the Pi to your PC with a USB cable, wait 90 seconds for it to boot (you should see the green LED on the PI flashing a bit as it boots) and then you should be able to logon to it with ```ssh pi@raspberrypi.local``` with password ```raspberry```.
+All that done, connect the Pi to your PC with a USB cable, wait 90 seconds for it to boot up (you should see the green LED on the Pi flashing a bit as it boots) and then you should be able to logon to the Pi from your PC with ```ssh pi@raspberrypi.local``` and the password ```raspberry```.

+You can also copy files from you PC to the Pi Zero with: ```scp /path/to/file pi@raspberrypi.local:~```

 <img src="images/fritzing.png" alt="Fritzing Diagram" width="500">